Will-Kerwin/go-microservices-bookstore/README.md

 - [ ] Persistant storage
   - mongodb - i use mongo db to store the data
   - redis
-- [ ] Containerised deployment
+- [x] Containerised deployment
-  - docker
+  - docker - Containersied the api and book services
   - potential for kubernetes

 ### How i will implement this